OUR IMMIGRATION SERVICESEB-2 Visa in the USA: Eligibility, Application, and Process

 • Visa Bulletin

-The employer offers a permanent, full-time role and completes PERM recruitment/certification (via the FLAG portal).
-After PERM, file I-140 with ability-to-pay evidence from the priority date.
-When the category is current in the Visa Bulletin, file I-485 (AOS) or proceed with consular processing (CP/DS-260).
-The medical exam I-693 is submitted at the AOS stage (initially or later).
+The employer offers a permanent, full-time role and completes PERM (prevailing wage + recruitment + ETA-9089 filing in FLAG).
+After PERM, file Form I-140 with ability-to-pay evidence from the priority date.
+When the category is current, file I-485 (Adjustment of Status) or proceed with Consular Processing (DS-260).

 • Visa Bulletin